spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 differences.
 Because the covariance matrix is tridiagonal, the  computational complexity reduces from :math:`O(n^3)` to :math:`O(n)`.
 To see the detailed derivation and computations implemented, refer to the links above.
-The Poisson and read noise  computations are based on equations (27) and (28), in the first link below, defining :math:`\alpha_i`, the diagonal of :math:`C`, and :math:`\beta_i`, the off diagonal.
+The Poisson and read noise  computations are based on equations (27) and (28), in `Brandt (2024) <https://iopscience.iop.org/article/10.1088/1538-3873/ad38d9>`__

-The full details of the algorithm can be found here:
-`Brandt (2024) <https://iopscience.iop.org/article/10.1088/1538-3873/ad38d9>`__
-and
+For more details, especially for the jump detection portion in the liklihood algorithm, see
 `Brandt (2024) <https://iopscience.iop.org/article/10.1088/1538-3873/ad38da>`__.